Traveling With Express Arrow

-To file a claim for loss or damage baggage, customers must file at the terminal.
+To file a claim for loss or damaged baggage, customers must file at the terminal.

-Children under the age of 12 years cannot travel alone.
+Children under the age of 12 years will not be allowed to travel alone.
 They must travel with someone age 17 or older.

 Children 12-16 years of age can travel alone with restrictions, including completion of the Unaccompanied Child Form for a fee of $15.00 each way.
 No Transfers Allowed.
-Children 12-16 (traveling alone) can now travel a maximum of 8 hours between the hours of 7:00 am and 8:00 pm.
+Children 12-16 (traveling alone) may travel a maximum of 8 hours between the hours of 7:00 am and 8:00 pm.